What is the EIC pilot advisory board?

-Kinga has been working in private equity / venture capital and finance for the past 17 years.
-She is the Vice President of the Management Board of the Polish Private Equity Assocaition (PSIK).
-She sits on the supervisory boards of XTRF Management Systems, Tourmedica and iTaxi.
+Kinga has been working in private equity / venture capital and finance for the past 18 years.
+She is the Vice President of the Management Board of the Polish Private Equity Association (PSIK).
+She sits currently on the supervisory boards of Cosmose Inc, Tylko, XTRF Management Systems, Tourmedica and iTaxi.
 As an independent board member, she represents pension funds in Supervisory Boards of publicly listed companies.
 Read more.

 Innovation academic, former RISE group

 Roberto Verganti is Professor of Leadership and Innovation at the School of Management of Politecnico di Milano, where he directs Leadin’Lab, the laboratory on the LEAdership, Design and Innovation, and from 1 September 2019 at the House of Innovation of Stockholm School of Economics.
 He also serves as a member of RISE, the High Level Group of Research Innovation and Science Policy Experts at DG RTD of the European Commission.
 Read more.

 Martin Villig is the co-founder of Bolt (formerly Taxify), the leading European on-demand transportation platform with more than 25 million passengers in over 30 countries across Europe and Africa.
 Martin has been an entrepreneur for 20 years, and started and sold his first startup in 1998-1999.
 He has previously held management positions at Skype, Fortumo and NASDAQ Tallinn Stock Exchange.
 Read more.